ianfhunter/TeamCrab/README.md

   * Each configurable parameter has corressponding comments above it to aid any user changes

 2. Feature #9 - Process simulator
-  * Simply start the game with the sample game file (this happens automatically at the moment).
+  * Simply start the game with a chosen scenario from the start screen .
   * Output from the process simulator will automatically be displayed in the console every game hour as each task progresses
   * This output is of the form:
     "Module: Front end - Current Effort Expended: x ph - Expected Total Effort: y ph - Actual Total Effort: x ph (ph = person-hours)"